-I. CLINICAL PRACTICE NARRATIVE & THEORETICAL APPROACH
+I. CLINICAL PRACTICE NARRATIVE AND THEORETICAL APPROACH

-Through site-based work and clinical experiences, programs offered by the unit provide candidates with opportunities to both experience issues of diversity that affect school climate and to effectively implement research-based strategies for improving teaching and student learning.
-This feature has been bolstered in our credential programs and is in part a response to a report by NCATE (National Council for Accreditation of Teacher Education), a national accrediting body for pre-service teacher education, that called for clinically based teacher preparation programs.
+Through site-based work and clinical experiences, programs offered by the unit provide candidates with opportunities to effectively implement research-based strategies for improving teaching and student learning.

-Credential programs at the SOE shifted their coursework to even more strongly base teacher candidates' learning in school classrooms and are deeply grounded in learn by doing; future educators work alongside experts in the field to hone their craft through a gradual release of responsibility.
-This learn by doing approach embeds Cal Poly's innovative polytechnic approach to higher education with best practices and theories in education by building a community of practice that emphasizes continuous improvement and a culture of shared learning.
+Credential programs at the SOE base teacher candidates' learning in school classrooms and are deeply grounded in Learn by Doing; future educators work alongside experts in the field to hone their craft through a gradual release of responsibility.
+This Learn by Doing approach embeds Cal Poly's innovative polytechnic approach to higher education with best practices and theories in education by building a community of practice that emphasizes continuous improvement and a culture of shared learning.

-In order to build a successful learn by doing clinical practice program, great care and thought goes into articulating all facets of the clinical experience, including roles, coaching, language, and the supports that are leveraged at each phase of field experience.
+In order to build a successful Learn by Doing clinical practice program, great care and thought goes into articulating all facets of the clinical experience, including roles, coaching, language, and the supports that are leveraged at each phase of field experience.
 By intentionally articulating shared principles and values throughout clinical practice, the SOE builds meaningful connections between the Cal Poly campus and the field.

-In the SOE, clinical practice roles and responsibilities are expressed through the triad, a designed collaboration between the teacher candidate, cooperating teacher, or mentor administrator (district-employed supervisor), and university supervisor (program supervisor).
-Each member of the triad participates in learning experiences that help to create a community of practice based on shared language, best practices, and theories.
+In the SOE, clinical practice roles and responsibilities are expressed through the triad, a designed collaboration between the teacher candidate, cooperating teacher or mentor administrator (district-employed supervisor), and university supervisor (program supervisor).
+Each member of the triad participates in learning experiences that help to create a community of practice based on shared language, best practices, and relevant theories.
 This ensures that the strategies, coaching, and evaluation that teacher candidates experience in the field are consistent with the theories and language promoted in SOE coursework.

 The Cal Poly School of Education further advances a shared vision of effective teaching and learning through the SOE Observation Tool, which articulates 17 prioritized skills at the center of effective teaching practice.
-While future educators study the theories and best practices behind these prioritized skills in their coursework, the SOE offers workshops and professional development resources for cooperating teachers, school-site administrators, and our surrounding community to norm our collective understanding of the SOE observation tool, and to encourage common language.
+While future educators study the theories and best practices behind these prioritized skills in their coursework, the SOE offers workshops and professional development resources for cooperating teachers, school-site administrators, and our surrounding community to build our collective understanding of the SOE observation tool, and to encourage common language.
 By developing shared expectations and norms grounded in the observation tool, we tighten the relationship between the School of Education and fieldwork sites, creating a more coherent experience for our teacher candidates.
 Fostering this shared vision of teaching and learning also serves to demystify effective teaching practice and reveals a transparent development path for teacher candidates as they uncover and honor their own craft as future master teachers.

 The final linchpin in Cal Poly's approach to clinical practice is building a community and experience that encourages continuous growth and improvement, along with the risk-taking that is inherent in that process.
-The learn by doing approach requires future educators, and the experts with whom they work alongside, to be open to new ideas, implement innovative strategies, assess, and reflect on resulting successes and inevitable failures.
+The Learn by Doing approach requires future educators, and the experts whom they work alongside, to be open to new ideas, implement innovative strategies, assess efficacy, and reflect on resulting successes and inevitable failures.
 Developing these practices requires vulnerability, willingness to change, and the ability to own missteps.
 By encouraging these habits, however, the SOE ensures that future educators will be prepared for advanced studies in education, action research, and a commitment to continuous growth that will improve their practice and the outcomes of their students throughout their careers.

 II.
-THE TRIAD & COTEACHING
+THE TRIAD AND COTEACHING